tinyvision-ai-inc/tinyclunx33_public/Docs/som_flash.md

 to allow multiple binary images to cohabitate.

 The regular Radiant programmer can also be used as usual for Lattice parts.

-## Rationale

-At every startup, the FPGA reads the bitfile from the flash, which features the RTL design setting the FPGA function, and lets the FPGA start with it.

-The FPGA does not use the Flash further during its operation, letting it free for use by the rest of the RTL design.
-This permits to use the flash as a storage for code provided to a small (i.e. RISC-V) CPU inside the FPGA.

-A fast flash chip was selected to allow fast, direct (XIP) code execution.

 ## Hardware integration